Alaska Recording Laws: Consent Rules and Penalties

 - Washington

-Best practice: If you’re unsure where the other party is located, either inform them the call may be recorded or consult with an attorney before using the recording.
+Best practice: If you are unsure where the other party is located, either inform them the call may be recorded or consult with an attorney before relying on the recording.

 Business Call Recording